-Conventional wisdom holds that food consumption is a matter of private choice and free will, but blaming individuals for their own health problems obscures the structural nature of food oppression.
-We learned that food oppression is a form of structural subordination that builds on and deepens pre-existing disparities along race and class lines, and the fast-food industry and the government are complicit, in varying degrees, in the oppression that results from the fact that the consequences of their actions fall heaviest on certain vulnerable groups.
+Conventional wisdom holds that food consumption is a matter of private choice and free will.
+Yet, we learned that food oppression is a form of structural injustice that builds on and deepens pre-existing disparities along race and class lines, and the fast-food industry and the government are complicit in the oppression of certain vulnerable groups.

 Meet the Wacdonald's Team!